developer-zebra/developer-zebra-site/src/stagenow/2-6/about/index.md

 * Internet Explorer 9 or newer

 ## Section Descriptions
-Topics covered in this guide are as follows:
+Topics covered in this guide:

 * [Installing StageNow](../installing) provides instructions for installing, uninstalling, and upgrading the StageNow Staging Solution, including system requirements.